New International Economic Order

 The New International Economic Order (NIEO) is a set of proposals advocated by developing countries to end economic colonialism and dependency through a new interdependent economy.
-The main NIEO document recognized that the current international economic order "was established at a time when most of the developing countries did not even exist as independent states and which perpetuates inequality."
-In the spirit of "trade not aid," the NIEO called for changes in trade, industrialization, agricultural production, finance, and transfer of technology.
-The United Nations General Assembly adopted the Declaration for the Establishment of a New International Economic Order and its accompanying program of action on 1 May 1974.
+The main NIEO document recognized that the current international economic order "was established at a time when most of the developing countries did not even exist as independent states and which perpetuates inequality".
+In the spirit of "trade not aid", the NIEO called for changes in trade, industrialization, agricultural production, finance, and transfer of technology.
+The United Nations General Assembly adopted the "Declaration on the Establishment of a New International Economic Order" and its accompanying program of action on 1 May 1974.